Buying Guide for Walking AidsĀ

 What To Do When An Elderly Person Can No Longer Walk?

-You should consult a doctor or physical therapist if an older person cannot walk alone.
+If an older person cannot walk alone, consult a doctor or physical therapist.
 They are trained to assess a person’s mobility issues and provide advice on what aids or therapies can help.
-Alterations to the house or the installation of special equipment could be of assistance in keeping the person as self-reliant and comfortable as possible.
+Alterations to the house or the installation of special equipment could help keep the person as self-reliant and comfortable as possible.

 What Causes Walking Problems In The Elderly?